 in Curating, Zurich University of the Arts (ZHdK)

-Departing form the rich arc of curatorial frameworks that have mined contemporary performance and choreographic practice since the early 21st century – alongside seminal examples from the 1950s onwards – under the semblance of the “new performance turn”, this online course will focus on the expansive potential of performance as a mode of production and performativity as a method of curatorial exchange.
+The renewed rise of performance and performative formats across curated museum, gallery and research programmes, alongside the growing number of global postgraduate provision situating participatory, socially-engaged performative practice, necessitates a more critically nuanced understanding of the current interchange between performance, performance art, live art and contemporary choreographic practice under the ‘new performance turn’.
+Departing from the lineage of curatorial frameworks that excavated performance and choreographic practice since the early 21st Century – alongside seminal examples from the 1950’s onwards – this online course will focus on the expansive potential of performance as a mode of production and performativity as a method of curatorial exchange.
 Course content will highlight critical questions around the potential for performative curatorial activities to both negotiate and critique the systems that capture intimacy, collectivity, transmission, embodiment, mediation, and spectatorship.
-The course will provide a range of pertinent examples (both practical and conceptual) to support more refined subject knowledge, and assignments are designed to support the emergence of individual insights and future projects.
+The course will also provide a range of pertinent examples (both practical and conceptual) to advance more refined subject knowledge and assignments are designed to support individual insights and future projects.

 Preparation for the course: